ALVIN02-ui/NeonDemonPortfolioProject4/README.md

 - it has an introduction, the consistent css styled neon header (using the same class name of 'neon')
 - it has a layout of all the artists, a link to each of their galleries and a couple of lines about their specialty

-##### gallery display
+##### Gallery display

-- underneath this you have a layout of all the artists collective work:
+- Underneath this you have a layout of all the artists collective work:

 ![collective-gallery](readmeimages/featureimages/collective-gallery.png)

+- Images are displayed newest to oldest, newest being on the left.

 ##### No images uploaded display